-In eight years at the helm, Painter has restored his alma mater's place among the nation's elite college basketball programs.
+In nine years at the helm, Painter has restored his alma mater's place among the nation's elite college basketball programs.

 Painter affirmed his long-term commitment to Purdue in March of 2011, agreeing to a new eight-year contract that will keep him in West Lafayette through at least the 2018-19 season.